code-check/challenge-es6-firststep/README.md

-# First step of ES6

-Learn ES6 by answering easy challenge!
+# Information
+ECMAScript 6, also known as ECMAScript 2015, is the latest version of the ECMAScript standard.
+ES6 is a significant update to the language, and the first update to the language since ES5 was standardized in 2009.
+Implementation of these features in major JavaScript engines is underway now.
+You can find more details in [official document](http://www.ecma-international.org/ecma-262/6.0/ECMA-262.pdf)

+This is a basic challenge to learn ES6 by implementing simple features!

-## Q1.
-Hello world.
+## Step1, Hello world.

 Fix [hello.js](es6/src/hello.js) to pass [test](es6/test/hello.spec.js)

-## Q2.
-Class.
+## Step2, Class.

 Fix [person.js](es6/src/person.js) to pass [test](es6/test/person.spec.js)

-## Q3.
-Inheritance
+## Step3, Inheritance

 Polygon is a class which means a simple shape.
-It can calc its area size.

-It has following subclasses
+It can calculate its area size and has following subclasses

 - Rectangle
 - Square
 - Circle

 Now Square and Circle class are not implemented yet.

 Complete [polygon.js](es6/src/polygon.js) to pass [test](es6/test/polygon.spec.js)